Blog

 Comprehensive car insurance things to know

-• Loss or damage resulting from incorrectly maintaining or fuelling the car is not covered
+• Loss or damage resulting from incorrectly maintaining or fuelling the car can be covered depending on the policy

 • There is no cover for theft if the keys are left in or on the car while it is left unattended